Nibe-Git-Hub/MagnusPro/README.md

 # Routes

-"/" - Landing Page (who they are, what do they do, the team, etc) "/about" - About
+Homepage - Landing Page (who they are, what do they do, the team, etc) About - About the Company
+Contact - Contact Page

 # Reference